 Looking for a Club Med Sandpiper Bay review??
 Look no further!
-For the past two years in a row, my husband and I have called Get Away Today to plan a trip (my favorite and FREE-to-use travel agency) to this super fun resort in Florida.
+For the past two years in a row, my husband and I have called Get Away Today to plan a trip (my favorite and FREE-to-use travel agency) to this super fun all inclusive resort in Florida on the St. Lucie River.
 My husband, myself, and our 7 children are already anxious to go again.
 You may have seen last year’s post, with lots of info on what there is to do at the resort: Club Med Sandpiper Bay Family Vacation.
 This year, I thought it would be fun to break our trip down into 7 reasons why we love Sandpiper Bay.
 What is it that keeps bringing us back?
 Why do we want to go again??
 Well, I’ll tell you!

 Pin This Image to Save The Post for Later